1971–72 Port Vale F.C. season: Third Division

 Vale were comfortable in the league.
 On New Year's Day, Chairman Graham Bourne was reported to The Football Association for swearing at referee Keith Styles in a 2–1 win over Shrewsbury Town.
 Bourne resigned later that month, along with colleague and fellow director George Sanders.
 This left the board of directors with just two members, one of whom, previous chairman Mark Singer, was re-elected as chairman.
 The Sentinels Chris Harper stated that "Vale will never make progress while they are plagued by trouble at the top".
 The team continued with good home form, but invariably lost away from Vale Park.
 On 16 February, Sammy Morgan scored on his debut for Northern Ireland, and picked up six further caps whilst at the club.
 On 4 March, only 2,809 bothered to turn out for a 1–0 home win over Mansfield Town in strong wind and snow, whilst rivals Stoke City won the 1972 League Cup final in front of a crowd of nearly 100,000 at Wembley Stadium.

 Vale went on to go ten games without a win, also scoring just one goal in a run of seven games, to the frustration of their supporters.
-Despite this, the now annual 'Meet the Manager' evening 'warmed the heart' of Lee.
+Despite this, the now annual Meet the Manager evening "warmed the heart" of Lee.
 A 1–0 win over Barnsley at the end of April ensured the club's safety from the drop.
 On 8 May, Sproson made his farewell competitive appearance for the club in front of only 2,743 supporters, in a 2–1 defeat to Rotherham United.
 Lee angrily declared that "the attendance was nothing short of a disgrace to mark the end of a legend".
 Four days later there was an even smaller turnout for a final day 1–1 draw with Rochdale.
-Fans were dissatisfied with the dour style of play under Lee, who was generally seen as performing an excellent job on a shoestring budget with poor training facilities amd injuries to key players.
+Fans were dissatisfied with the dour style of play under Lee, who was generally seen as performing an excellent job on a shoestring budget with poor training facilities and injuries to key players.

 They finished in 15th place with 41 points, 30 of which were won at home.
 With just 43 goals scored, they had the lowest goal tally outside the bottom four.